 In connection with the placement of the Notes in October 2005, the Company has also agreed to issue to the Noteholders one million warrants to purchase company common stock exercisable for five years at \$5 per share.
 The Company recognized the value attributable to the warrants in the amount of \$2,919,300 to a derivative liability due to the possibility of the Company having to make a cash settlement, including penalties, in the event the Company failed to register the shares underlying the warrants under the Securities Act of 1933, as amended, within 90 days after the closing of the transaction.
 The Company accounted for this warrant derivative in accordance with EITF 00-19 Accounting for Derivative Financial Instruments Indexed to, and Potentially Settled in, a Company's Own Stock.
 The warrants were included as a liability and valued at fair market value until the Company met the criteria under EITF 00-19 for permanent equity.
-A registration statement covering the convertible notes issued, along with the shares underlying the warrants, was filed with the Securities and Exchange Commission on Form S-3 on November 23, 2005 and was declared effective on December 13, 2005.
+A registration statement covering shares issuable to the Noteholders upon conversion, amortization and/or redemption of the Convertible Senior Notes and upon exercise of the warrants was filed with the Securities and Exchange Commission on Form S-3 on November 23, 2005 and was declared effective on December 13, 2005.
 The warrant derivative liability was valued at the issuance date of the Notes in the amount of \$2,919,300 and then revalued at \$2,910,700 on December 13, 2005 upon effectiveness of the Form S-3.
 The Company charged \$8,600 to Other Income and the derivative warrant liability was reclassified to additional paid in capital at December 13, 2005.
 The Company valued the warrants in accordance with EITF 00-27 using the Black-Scholes pricing model and the following assumptions: contractual terms of 5 years, an average risk free interest rate of 4.00%, a dividend yield of 0%, and volatility of 76%.
 The \$2,919,300 of debt discount attributed to the value of the warrants issued is amortized over the Notes maturity period (three years) as interest expense.